Salon pricing — can’t live with it, can’t live without…pulling your hair out trying to figure it out.

 This isn’t to say that everyone can or will make six-figures right off the bat just because they want to.
 But, if you are not making enough to cover the factors mentioned above and pay yourself what you’re worth, you can change that!
 Your mindset plays more of a role in pricing yourself (and, too often, undercharging for your services) than you’d think.

 Pro tip: Are you a hair stylist or nail expert on the hunt for an online scheduling platform that has it all?
 With Schedulicity, you can not only manage your calendar, you can handle your marketing, payment processing, and clients as well — all under one roof!
-Sign up today and get 30 days free.
+Sign up today.

 On When Hairstylists Should Increase Their Prices